facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 the `results` object contains these fields

 - **templateRaw**: It retrieves the generated raw template after the extraction process.
-- **images**: If `logImages` flag is set, it retrieves the images obtained during the extraction process.The images are retrieved from highest to lowest by its “facial score” so the best of the image of the extraction process is found in the 0 position of array.
+- **images**: If `logImages` flag is set, it retrieves the images obtained during the extraction process.The images are retrieved from highest to lowest by its "facial score" so the best of the image of the extraction process is found in the 0 position of array.
 - **bestImage**: Returns the best image extracted from the authentication process.
 This image is the original size image taken from the camera.
 - **bestImageCropped**: Returns a cropped image centered on the user's face.
 This image is obtained from the "bestImage".
 This is the image that should be used as a characteristic image of the user who carried out the process as an ‘avatar’.
 - **livenessDiagnostic**: It retrieves the final diagnostic of the liveness process.